LAM-IJLRA/CATT-batch-run-toolbox/README.md

 CATT_batch_processing.py and CATT_batch_processing.m allow to execute multiple runs of a TUCT2 project and to save the IRs in various formats (OMNI, BIN, BF from 1rst to 3rd order).
 The IRs are stored in .WAV and the measures in .MAT.

-Before anything else , you need to :

-- enable auto-run-save hidden options.
-Copy the following code in the hidden options  .txt files (same code for both):<br/>
+Before anything else , enable auto-run-save hidden options.
+Copy the following code in the hidden options  .txt files for CATT and TUCT ("CATTDATA\hidddenoptions_v9.txt" and "CATTDATA\hidddenoptions_TUCT.txt").
+The code is the same for both files:<br/>
-C2009-05641-49C61-6B041 ;AutoRunSaveCAG<br/>
+ C2009-05641-49C61-6B041 ;AutoRunSaveCAG
-in CATTDATA\hidddenoptions_v9.txt and in CATTDATA\hidddenoptions_TUCT.txt

 TUCT2 will read the prediction settings from the file room_predictionsettings.DAT contained in the output folder defined in your CATT project.
 Consequently, if you want to run a single CATT project with different prediction settings, you need to define them prior to running the script.